Delisting

 • The process must not harm public investors, particularly with respect to determining the price.
 The share purchase/buyback process must be smooth and emphasis must be placed on the public interest.

-• The implementation of a go private plan (after being approved by the independent shareholders) will be done in accordance with (i) OJK Rule No. 54/2015 through a voluntary tender offer process ("Voluntary Tender Offer") or (ii) OJK Rule No. 30/2017 through share buyback ("Share Buyback").
+• The implementation of a go private plan (after being approved by the independent shareholders) will be done in accordance with (i) OJK Rule No. 54/POJK.04/2015 on Voluntary Tender Offers through a voluntary tender offer process ("Voluntary Tender Offer") or (ii) OJK Rule No. 29 of 2023 on Share Buyback of Public Company through share buyback ("Share Buyback").

 • In general, there cannot be more than 50 shareholders after going private but the OJK may have discretion to increase this.
-In one precedent, the OJK agreed to increase the threshold to 300 shareholders on a discretionary basis.
+In one precedent, the OJK agreed to increase the threshold to be not more than 300 shareholders on a discretionary basis.

-• Going private also includes a delisting from the IDX.
-In order to go private, the voluntary delisting rules of the IDX must be complied with, e.g. once the Voluntary Tender Offer or Share Buyback is implemented, the company should request the delisting of its shares from the IDX.
+• Going private also includes a delisting from the IDX, which further stipulated under IDX Decree No. Kep-00054/BEI/05-2024 on Rule I-N regarding Delisting and Relisting.
+In order to go private, the voluntary delisting rules of the IDX must be complied with, e.g., once the Voluntary Tender Offer or Share Buyback is implemented, the company should request the delisting of its shares from the IDX.

-• The result of the general meeting of shareholders resolving to go private must be reported to the OJK and announced to the public at the latest at the end of the second working day after the general meeting of shareholders approves the "go private" process, under, among other things, OJK Regulation No. 31/POJK.04/2015 on Disclosure of Material Information or Facts by Issuers or Public Companies.
+• The result of the general meeting of shareholders resolving to go private must be reported to the OJK and announced to the public as soon as practicable and at the latest before the commencement of the first trading session of IDX on the next working day after the general meeting of shareholders approves the "go private" process, under, among other things, OJK Regulation No. 31/POJK.04/2015 on Disclosure of Material Information or Facts by Issuers or Public Companies (as amended).

 • Please note that different requirements and mechanisms will apply for a go private that is based on an order from OJK, or request from IDX.